Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Experiments

 To evaluate unfairness, we estimate the MMD on the test set by sampling interventional datasets with the true SCM.

 \paragraph{Performance Comparison.} \Cref{table:synth_rmse_unfairness} reports the mean and standard deviation of RMSE and unfairness over $20$ datasets.

-Among the baselines (excluding \textbf{Oracle} and \textbf{Full}), our \textbf{C-IFair} performs best in both RMSE and unfairness across all settings, highlighting the effectiveness of our cluster-graph-based framework.
+Among the baselines (excluding \textbf{Oracle} and \textbf{Full}), our \textbf{C-IFair} performs best on average in both RMSE and unfairness, highlighting the effectiveness of our cluster-graph-based framework.
 While maintaining high accuracy, it achieves fairness closest to \textbf{Oracle}, which requires the true variable-level DAG—an unrealistic requirement in practice.

 \textbf{Unaware} and \textbf{No-DesCs} exhibit high RMSE and unfairness, implying that discarding potentially predictive features is insufficient to remove indirect effects due to graph uncertainty. $\epsilon$\textbf{-IFair} and $\ell$\textbf{-IFair} produce less fair predictions than our \textbf{C-IFair} in high-dimensional setups ($d=15$), indicating that inferred variable-level CPDAGs can be unreliable in such setups.
 We provide supporting evidence for this claim in \Cref{subsec-add-graph-inference} in comparison with cluster CPDAG inference, following the procedure of \citet{anand2025causal}.